-Advanced Standing students should be aware that only under extraordinary circumstances, would they be allowed to seek field placement at the same fieldwork site where they completed their undergraduate BSW field placement.
+Advanced standing students should be aware that only under extraordinary circumstances would they be allowed to seek field placement at the same fieldwork site where they completed their undergraduate BSW field placement.
 One of the goals of the MSW degree is to provide advanced training as well as exposure to increase proficiency in the student's elected practice method concentration and practice area.
 Additional exposure and experience beyond the BSW experience is required to accomplish this goal.

-10.06 Field Placement Assignment
+Section 10.03 Field Placement Assignment

-Field Educator/Liaisons are assigned a cohort of fieldwork sites to work with.
-They are responsible for referring students for placement in their assigned group (Field Educator role) and they also function as the student's Field Liaison for these fieldwork sites (Field Liaison role).
-Since they are working with these sites during the placement phase and the monitoring phase as a Field Liaison for the student, the Field Educator/Liaison develops solid working relationships with the fieldwork site staff and learns the fieldwork site's student referral expectations.
-Each fieldwork site has a designated contact person (who may or may not be a field instructor) who works with the Field Educator/Liaison to forecast the number of students and the methods that can be accommodated by the fieldwork site for the upcoming academic year.
-The Field Educators/Liaisons routinely gather information from approved fieldwork sites as to the number of students that can be effectively accommodated, the type and variety of practice assignments afforded, the availability of qualified supervision, in addition to other pertinent data.
+Field faculty are assigned a cohort of fieldwork sites.
+They are responsible for referring students for placement in their assigned group and they also monitor students in their fieldwork sites.
+Because they are working with these sites during the placement phase and the monitoring phase, the field faculty develops solid working relationships with the fieldwork site staff and learns the fieldwork site's student referral expectations.
+Each fieldwork site has a designated contact person (who may or may not be a field instructor) who works with the field faculty member to forecast the number of students and the methods that can be accommodated by the fieldwork site for the upcoming academic year.
+The field faculty routinely gather information from approved fieldwork sites as to the number of students that can be effectively accommodated, the type and variety of practice assignments afforded, the availability of gualified supervision, in addition to other pertinent data.

-When a student expresses interest in a field placement, their Placement Request Application and supporting materials (Goal Statement and Résumé) are reviewed to ascertain if they meet the fieldwork site expectations.
-The assigned Field Educator/Liaison contacts the fieldwork site to determine their interest/availability and the student's paperwork is sent electronically to the fieldwork site contact, who will review these materials with their staff and decide whether or not to offer the student an interview.
+When a student expresses interest in a field placement, their placement request application and supporting materials (goal statement and resume) are reviewed to ascertain if they meet the fieldwork site expectations.
+The assigned field faculty member contacts the fieldwork site to determine their interest/availability and the student's paperwork is sent electronically to the fieldwork site contact, who will review these materials with their staff and decide whether or not to offer the student an interview.

 Many fieldwork sites require additional application procedures and/or letters of reference as part of the routine of applying for field placement.
-Students will be notified of these requirements by the assigned Field Educator/Liaison during the placement process or the fieldwork site will inform them.
+Students will be notified of these requirements by the assigned field faculty member during the placement process or the fieldwork site will inform them.
 Student references that were provided for purposes of admission to the School of Social Work cannot be released for purposes involving field instruction.
 Students will need to re-contact their references and seek additional copies.

-In addition, many sites will require a criminal history background check and/or a drug screening.
-See Volume 3, Chapter 2, Sections 7 and 8.
+In addition, many sites will require a criminal history background check, drug screening, and/or particular immunizations.
+See Volume 3, Chapter 2, Sections 4 and 5.

 The fieldwork site interviews only those students they feel best match their needs and ability to offer the type/kinds of student training that the student requires.
 All students must successfully interview and be selected for placement by the fieldwork site.
 Every effort will be made to assign students to fieldwork sites according to their expressed preferences.
 However, given that our program is very large, competition is stiff for many of the field placements.
-Students shouldn't be discouraged if they are not accepted for their first choice.
-As their assigned Field Educator/Liaison will work with them to secure an appropriate placement.
+Students shouldn't be discouraged if they are not accepted for their first choice, as their assigned field faculty member will work with them to secure an appropriate placement.

-10.07 Field Placement Interview
+Section 10.04 Interviewing for Field Placement